 Michael has overall responsibility for the Lindenwood University System including campuses in St. Charles, Missouri and Belleville, Illinois along with eight academic services centers in Missouri and Illinois.
-Michael’s leadership team includes: Brett Barger, Campus President (Belleville), Marilyn Abbott, Provost and Vice President for Academic & Student Affairs, Deb Ayres, Vice President for Human Resources, Dan Grigg, Vice President for Development & Alumni Affairs, Diane Moore, Vice President for Operations, Kelly Moyich, Title IX Coordinator, TJ Rains, Vice President for Information Technology/CIO, Frank Sanfilippo, Vice President for Fiscal Affairs/CFO, Stefani Schuette, Executive Assistant to the System President, Grant Shostak, Vice President/General Counsel, Brad Wachler, Vice President for Intercollegiate Athletics, and Terry Whittum, Vice President for Enrollment Management.
+Michael’s leadership team includes: Brett Barger, Campus President (Belleville), Marilyn Abbott, Provost and Vice President for Academic & Student Affairs, Deb Ayres, Vice President for Human Resources, Diane Moore, Vice President for Operations, Kelly Moyich, Title IX Coordinator, TJ Rains, Vice President for Information Technology/CIO, Frank Sanfilippo, Vice President for Fiscal Affairs/CFO, Stefani Schuette, Executive Assistant to the System President, Grant Shostak, Vice President/General Counsel, Brad Wachler, Vice President for Intercollegiate Athletics, and Terry Whittum, Vice President for Enrollment Management.

-Michael serves on a number of boards and advisory councils including: Greater St. Charles County Chamber Board of Directors, St. Charles County Partners for Progress Board of Directors, Rotary Club of St. Charles, St. Charles Economic Development Council Board of Directors, Commerce Bank Advisory Board, St. Louis Zoo Association Board of Directors, United Way of Greater St. Louis Board of Directors, and Boy Scouts of America Greater St. Louis Area Council Board of Directors, along with a number of professional associations including: Council of Independent Colleges, Delta Tau Delta Educational Foundation Board of Directors, Missouri Colleges Fund, Inc. and serves as a Team Leader and Peer Reviewer for the Higher Learning Commission.
+Michael serves on a number of boards and advisory councils including: Greater St. Charles County Chamber Board of Directors, St. Charles County Partners for Progress Board of Directors, St. Charles Economic Development Council Board of Directors, Commerce Bank Advisory Board, St. Louis Zoo Association Board of Directors, and United Way of Greater St. Louis Board of Directors, along with a number of professional associations including: Council of Independent Colleges, Delta Tau Delta Educational Foundation Board of Directors, Missouri Colleges Fund, Inc. and serves as a Team Leader and Peer Reviewer for the Higher Learning Commission.
 Michael is also a 2016 graduate of the FBI Citizens Academy (St. Louis).

 Lindenwood employs more than 2,044 full-time and part-time faculty and staff and enrolls over 6,800 undergraduate students within 83 academic programs and over 3,000 graduate students within 46 academic programs.
 The Lindenwood University system is the home of more than 80 athletics teams, between St. Charles and Belleville campuses, competing in the NCAA/MIAA, NAIA, and 23 other conferences.